 722.9 Seven Speed Overdrive

-One of the most common of these is the 722.6, so will discuss that model for simplicity.
+Possibly the most common of these is the 722.6, so we will discuss that model for simplicity.

-When servicing the transmission, Mercedes recommends the use of genuine Mercedes fluid; however this can be subsuted for fluid that is on their approved list of acceptable fluids.
+When servicing the transmission, Mercedes recommends the use of genuine Mercedes fluid; however, this can be substituted for fluid that is on their approved list of acceptable fluids.

 Common Problems That Occur

-As with any other transmission, these transmissions also have their own common problems that unless addressed immediately, can cause major problems.
+As with any transmission, Mercedes transmissions also have their own common problems that, unless addressed immediately, can cause major problems.
+Here are some of the major issues that we run into with Mercedes transmissions:

-- occurs when the Transmission Control Module (ETC) detects an active or intermittent problem and then wont allow gear shifting in order to avoid serious internal damage.
+This occurs when the transmission control module (ETC) detects an active or intermittent problem and then won’t allow gear shifting in order to avoid serious internal damage.

-A proper diagnosis from one our certified technicians will determine what type of problem you may be experiencing to determine if the repairs required will be a minor repair as the one described above.
+A proper diagnosis from one our certified technicians will determine what type of problem you may be experiencing to determine if the repairs required will be a minor repair as the one described above or something more substantial.
+We have the experience and knowledge to solve all of your transmission needs, even on your seemingly elusive Mercedes transmission.
+Come by one of our four locations today!